Coachella Valley Firebirds: First seasons (2022–present)

 The Firebirds played their first game on October 16, 2022, a 6–5 win against the Calgary Wranglers, and they also won the rematch the next day.
 During the first stretch of the season later that month, the Firebirds played their home games in the Seattle metropolitan area, playing four games against the Abbotsford Canucks and the Wranglers at the Kraken Community Iceplex and Climate Pledge Arena in Seattle, as well as the Angel of the Winds Arena in Everett.
 The Firebirds' first game at Acrisure Arena took place on December 18, a 4–3 win in front of a 10,087-people sellout crowd against the Tucson Roadrunners, with Cameron Hughes scoring the first ever home goal for the Firebirds, at the 8:49 mark in the first period.
 From December 22, 2022, to January 26, 2023, the Firebirds achieved a fourteen-game points streak, the current franchise record.
+During the season, Tye Kartye was one of only eight rookies league-wide to play in all 72 games during the regular season, and he recorded 57 points, leading all rookies in scoring.
+Following the season he was awarded the Dudley "Red" Garrett Memorial Award for being the most outstanding rookie, and he was named to the AHL All-Rookie Team.
 The Firebirds finished the 2022–23 season with 103 points, good for second place of the Pacific Division, behind only the Wranglers, who captured the Macgregor Kilpatrick Trophy.
 During the 2023 Calder Cup playoffs, the Firebirds captured the Western Conference title and advanced to the Calder Cup Finals, where they faced off against the Hershey Bears.
 Goaltender Joey Daccord recorded back-to-back shutouts in the first two games of the series, but the Firebirds fell short of the championship, losing in overtime of game seven.